5 Costly ISO 9001 Mistakes – and How to Avoid Them

 If your competitors are ISO 9001 certified, you may feel you need to catch up.
 However, it's not enough if your actual products and services aren't as good or better than your competition.
 As stated already, a focus on certification simply for the sake of it won't lead to a QMS capable of reaping long-term benefits such as better quality, greater efficiency and lower costs.

-Avoid Implementing ISO 9001 For The Wrong Reasons
+How To Avoid Implementing ISO 9001 For The Wrong Reasons

-While it might be quicker and cheaper to implement a QMS for the reasons discussed above, the maintenance and missed opportunity costs will be higher long term.
+While it might be quicker and cheaper to implement a QMS for the reasons discussed above, the maintenance and opportunity costs will be higher long term.
 In a nutshell, these quick and simple approaches are less likely to result in real, sustainable improvements in business operations and customer satisfaction.

 Once you understand the requirements of the ISO 9001 standard and how they apply to your business, you will have a broad idea of the gaps in the way your organization operates.
 What do your customers, employees and managers have problems with or complain about, and how could implementing aspects of the standard make a positive difference?
 Documenting a pathway to success, and communicating that journey to your staff, increases the chances of realizing your objectives and reaping the rewards of highly functional QMS.